-Named “Artist of the Year” (City Pages), Sally Rousse began dancing in Barre, Vermont.
-She trained at the School of American Ballet and with David Howard before performing as a leading dancer with Ballet Chicago, the Royal Ballet of Flanders, and James Sewell Ballet.
+Named an “Artist of the Year” (City Pages), Sally Rousse began dancing in Barre, Vermont.
+She trained at the School of American Ballet and with David Howard before performing as a leading dancer with Ballet Chicago, the Royal Ballet of Flanders, and James Sewell Ballet, which she co-founded.
 In addition to many roles in the classical and Balanchine repertoires, Sally has danced works by Maurice Béjart, Jiri Kylián, and more than 75 works created on her by contemporary choreographers.

 In 1994, she began studying and performing Improvisation and Contact, primarily with Patrick Scully, Chris Aiken, and Hijack, aiming to draw upon a larger movement palette to extend the definitions, aesthetics, and relevance of ballet and ballerina.
-She received a McKnight Artist Fellowship for Dancers (2001).
+She is a two-time recipient of the McKnight Artist Fellowship for Dancers (2001 and 2014).

-Rousse's work as a choreographer has been supported by diverse venues and organizations: the Southern Theater, Walker Art Center, VocalEssence, Marshall Field's, Harvard's American Repertory Theatre, the Cartoon Channel, Nickelodeon, Omaha Ballet, James Sewell Ballet, 3-Legged Race, the Jerome Foundation, the National Endowment for the Arts, and the McKnight Foundation.
+Rousse's work as a choreographer has been supported by diverse venues and organizations: the Southern Theater, Walker Art Center, VocalEssence, Marshall Field's, Harvard's American Repertory Theatre, the Cartoon Channel, Nickelodeon, Omaha Ballet, James Sewell Ballet, 3-Legged Race, the Jerome Foundation, and the McKnight Foundation.
 She co-created the aerial/dance/theater pieces Floor Show (2003) with Homer Avila and Awedville (2004) with James Sewell. trickpony (2002), her collaboration with Chelsea Bacon, headed the 2002 list of top ten dance events in Minneapolis/St. Paul.

-Recent grants include funding from the Minnesota State Arts Board to develop an independent artistic profile and a Jerome Travel/Study grant to Berlin and Frankfurt, Germany where Rousse will engage in an aesthetic dialogue about the state of ballet and her place in it.
+Recent grants and awards include the 2014 McKnight Fellowship for Dancers; the 2013 Sage Award for Outstanding Performer; funding from the Minnesota State Arts Board to develop an independent artistic profile; and a Jerome Travel/Study grant to Berlin and Frankfurt, Germany where Rousse engaged in an aesthetic dialogue with Forsythe Dance Company luminaries Noah Gelber and Dana Caspersen about the state of ballet and her place in it.

 Sally Rousse served as ASI Artist-In-Residence from June 11— July 13, 2014.